CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Azure-Security-Center-and-Azure-Sentinel-for-Arc-enabled-servers.md

    ![](.././media/search-security-center.png)

-1. From the Getting Started page, scroll down and then check on al the checkboxes and click on **Upgrade**.
+1. From the Getting Started page, scroll down and then check on all the checkboxes and click on **Upgrade**.
 Please note in your lab environment you may find it already upgraded, in that case please skip this and next step.

    ![](.././media/upgrade-security-centerv2.png)